 Additionally, receiving the flu vaccine can help protect your baby.
 In the months after birth, if you breastfeed, you can pass anti-influenza antibodies to your baby through breast milk.

 While the flu vaccine has had a strong safety record in pregnant women, a 2017 study did raise some safety concerns.
 Researchers found an association between miscarriage and flu vaccination in the preceding 28 days.

 It’s important to note that this study only included a small number of women.
 Additionally, the association was only statistically significant in women who had received a vaccine containing the pandemic H1N1 strain in the previous season.

 While additional studies need to be completed to investigate this concern, both the

 Manufacturers typically begin shipping the flu vaccine in August.
 People are often encouraged to receive the vaccine as soon as it’s available.

-It’s recommended that you receive your vaccine by the end of October or before the virus begins to circulate in your community.
+Most doctors recommend that everyone gets their flu vaccine by the end of October or before the virus begins to circulate in your community.

-Every winter, millions of people get the flu.
+Every fall and winter, millions of people get the flu.
 Receiving the flu vaccine is a very effective way to prevent yourself and your family from developing the flu.